thedevsaddam/govalidator/doc/EMBEDED_STRUCT.md

-### Validate JSON body into a embeded Struct with slice
+### Validate JSON body into a embedded Struct with slice

 ```go